Greece needs to step up privatisations-deputy finance minister

-BRIEF-Opus says subsidiary issues $25 mln taxable corporate note in the U.S.

-* Opus issues a USD 25 million taxable corporate note in the U.S.

-ATHENS, June 28 Greece needs to step up its privatisation programme, the country's deputy finance minister George Chouliarakis said on Wednesday.
+ATHENS, June 28 (Reuters) - Greece needs to step up its privatisation programme, the country's deputy finance minister George Chouliarakis said on Wednesday.

 Privatisations have been a main pillar of the country's international bailouts since 2010 but have reaped poor revenues so far due to political resistance and bureaucracy.